omkar6750/ecommerce-site/README.md

 - **Real Data Integration:**
   The app currently displays mock data; product data is not in the database yet
+- **JWT cookies:**
+   currently jwt cookies are being stored in localstorage which is not very secure will update that eventually
 ---

 ## Additional Notes